luizalbertobm/quarentenados/README.md

 # quarentenados.com
-This is a non-profit project, develop to give people assistance during the COVID-19 pandemic.
+This is a non-profit project, developed to give people assistance during the COVID-19 pandemic.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.